dimkinv/nodejs-express-examples/nodejs-lab.md

 ## creating the chat socket - client *(bonus)*

 *you can copy-paste the contents of the public folder from the solution if you wish so, but I recoomend to try anyway*
+1. Add script reference for the client side socket in the `index.html`
 1. create socket instance from the io factory `var socket = io();`
 2. emit an event when user enters message and press button or `enter` key the message should be of the following format: `{ from: string, content: string }`
    ```